d3sk/KRbot/README.md

 # Kevin Rudd
 A Discord moderation bot that you probably won't find useful.
-You're probably better off using
+You're better off using another.

 ## How to run